cesium-ml/baselayer/doc/extending.md

 ./baselayer/tools/fill_conf_values.py --config="config.yaml" static/js/component.jsx.template
 ```

-## Adding extrernal services
+## Adding external services

+External services are microservices that you can pull from GitHub and run as part of your application.
+This is useful for integrating third-party services or custom scripts.

 If you want to add external services to your application,
-you can do so by adding them to the `config.yaml` file under the
+you can do so by adding them to the `config.yaml` file under the `services.external` key.
+This allows baselayer to pull the external service from a GitHub repository.

-`services.external` key.
-Each service should have a unique name and a set of parameters that define how to connect to it.
-For example:
+The configuration in the `config.yaml` file should look like this:

 ```
 services: